Like it or not, if you’re a freelancer, sales is a part of your job.

 If you can’t sell your web design services based on price, you’ll have to use something else to convince your prospects to do business with you.
 That something needs to be quality.

-To make sure that your prospects understand that you do quality work, check the following list:
+To make sure that your prospects understand that you do quality work, refer to the following list:

 - Check all work carefully before submitting.